serenagrl/ansible-kubernetes/README.md

       ansible_host: 192.168.0.206
 ```
 > [!TIP]
-> If you do not want the hostnames to be auto-generated, you can manually hard-code them here.
+> If you do not want the hostnames to be auto-generated, you can manually hard-code them in `ansible_hostname`.

 ### Configuring Common VM Settings